 No “Men’s Rights” and Father’s Rights is not a legal specialty.
 It is an advertising slogan.
 There is no course of study or recognized training to become a “Men’s Rights” lawyer.
 Illinois does not recognize specialties in the law.
 What a father needs in seeking an allocation of parenting time or parental responsibilities is the best lawyer he can afford.

 Some fathers seek at least an equal allocation of parenting time to save child support money.
 This is a mistake.
-Truly, these issues should be independent and made based on what is best for the children.
+These issues should be independent and made based on the best of the children.

 Yes.
-The 2016 law arguably makes it more difficult to restrict parenting time.
-It provides, “Restriction of parenting time” means any limitation or condition placed on parenting time, including supervision.”
-It then presumes that both parents are “fit” and provides that, “the court shall not place any restrictions on parenting time…, unless it finds by a preponderance of the evidence that a parent’s exercise of parenting time would seriously endanger the child’s physical, mental, moral, or emotional health.”
+Illinois law makes it difficult to restrict parenting time.
+Illinois law provides, “Restriction of parenting time means any limitation or condition placed on parenting time, including supervision.”
+It then presumes that both parents are “fit.”
+It provides that, “the court shall not place any restrictions on parenting time…, unless it finds by a preponderance of the evidence that a parent’s exercise of parenting time would seriously endanger the child’s physical, mental, moral, or emotional health.”

-So, what are the 2016 standards if parenting time is restricted?
+—So, what are the current standards if parenting time is restricted?

 The law provides that if the court finds that a parent engaged in any conduct that seriously endangered the child’s mental, moral, or physical health or that significantly impaired the child’s emotional development, the court shall enter orders as necessary to protect the child.
 Illinois law then provides an example of the sorts of orders as “necessary to protect the child.”
 While there are 8 specific factors in this list the first 6 are: